diskoverdata/diskover-docs/source_files/search_syntax.md

 Until you get familiar with Diskover and when trying to achieve complex queries, we strongly recommend using the built-in search tools like the [filters](#filters), [quick searches](#quick_search), or [search within results](#search_within_results) that are available directly in the interface.
 Those built-in tools can be combined with manual queries for extremly precise results.

+The examples used in this chapter are mostly media and entertainment related, but the same logic can be applied to any type of industry.

+>🔆 &nbsp;Pay attention to all the messages in the green and blue information bars in the user interface, they are very helpful!

+#### Many Ways to Search and Get to the Same Results
 There are many ways to search with Diskover and get to the same results; you can use the built-in tools, manual queries, or a combination of both.
 It all depends on your personal preferences and comfort level.

 This chapter covers the rules around manual queries.
 You can navigate directly to the built-in tools sections via these links: